 Since this program requires much time, all Scouts participating in this program will have limited merit badge choices.
+Make sure that the Scout wishing to participate in the COPE program is made aware of the

-Make sure that the Scout wishing to participate in the COPE program is made aware of the time requirement.
-The COPE program also requires the cooperation of the weather, as the tower and low-elements course cannot be safely managed during rain.
+Scout wishing to participate in the COPE program is made aware of the CLIPINTO time requirement.
+The COPE program also requires the cooperation ADVENTURE of the weather, as the tower and low-elements course cannot be safely managed during rain.